 This section must be completed for the Index to calculate a vulnerability score.
 All factors refer to ranges and populations within the assessment area.
 Because of the relatively coarse scale of the climate data, use extent of occurrence maps of species distributions rather than point maps of actual populations.
-Obtain Climate Wizard data as instructed in Box 2, download the climate data from the Index website (www.natureserve.org/ccvi), or use your preferred climate data set.
-For temperature, calculate or estimate the percentage of the range of the species in each of the following categories and enter the results in the corresponding boxes for temperature under Section A on the Calculator:
+Download the climate data from the Index website (www.natureserve.org/ccvi), or use your preferred climate data set.
+For temperature, calculate the percentage of the range of the species in each of the following categories and enter the results in the corresponding boxes for temperature under Section A on the Calculator: